tiepdotme/joebuhlig.com/_posts/2016-08-03-6 - The More Of Less by Joshua Becker.md

 ---
-title:  "6: The More Of Less by Joshua Becker [Bookworm]"
+title:  "6: The More Of Less by Joshua Becker"
 date:   2016-08-03
 categories: bookworm
 tags: